PLEASE CLICK IMAGE TO ENLARGE

-This article has been updated to adjust the amount of the national debt in the concluding paragraph from what was then 16 Trillion in 2012 when we first began to discussing this topic to what is now exceeding 34 Trillion.
+This article has been updated to adjust the amount of the national debt from what was $16 Trillion in 2012 when we first began our Pentagon critique to what is now in excess of $35 Trillion.

-We offer in this posting not only our opinion on the massive Military Industrial Complex, but also the opinions of three experts who have lived war fighting - on the recent fields of battle, and in weapons systems development.
+We offer not only our opinion on the massive Military Industrial Complex, but also the opinions of three experts who have lived war fighting - on the recent fields of battle, and in weapons systems development.

 The quotations are extracts from larger articles.
 We suggest the reader follow the links after each to become further informed.